 Now, think of COBIT as the restaurantâs IT system, managing:

-- The POS (Point of Sale) system, tracking orders and payments (Meeting Stakeholder Needs).
+- The POS (Point of Sale)/Billinf system, tracking orders and payments (Meeting Stakeholder Needs).

 - Integration of inventory tracking with vendor management software (Covering the Enterprise End-to-End).